How to Apply for An SBA Loan

 - Articles of incorporation

 The above documentation will take some time to gather.
-If you already have financial projections and a business plan, you’ll probably need to update them.
+In addition, if you already have financial projections and a business plan, you’ll probably need to update them.

 Your business plan is very important and should be thorough.
-Have someone review it with you, so that you can consider their feedback.
-Ask them to point out any issues, because the bank likely will.
+Have someone review it with you, so that you can take their feedback into account.
+Ask them to point out any issues, because if they don’t, the bank likely will.
 If you’re well-prepared, you might be able to correct certain issues prior to submitting it.

-SBA loan risk is split between the SBA and a bank.
-You’ll be working with a bank as you go through the process.
+SBA loan risk is split between the SBA and a bank, so you’ll be working with a bank as you go through the process.
 It’s best to work with an SBA Preferred Lender to get the best terms and an overall smoother application experience.

-In addition, the loan application is quite complex.
-Below, you’ll find a list of required application paperwork:
+When completing the loan application you’ll find a list of required paperwork:

 - 7(a) LGPC – Submission Cover Sheet